lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-102.md

   this.el.style.transform = `translate(${this.x}px, ${this.y}px) scale(${this.scale})`;
 }</code></pre>

-And here it is after the _perlin noise_ is introduced:
+And here it is after introucing _perlin noise_:

 <pre><code class="prism language-js line-numbers">const NOISE_SPEED = 0.004; // The frequency.
 Smaller for flat slopes, higher for jagged spikes.
 const NOISE_AMOUNT = 5;    // The amplitude.
 How big are the movements.